Critical-Infrastructure-Systems-Lab/PowNet-Thailand/README.md

 # Contact
 For questions and feedback related to PowNet-Thailand, please send an email to afm.chowdhury@uon.edu.au (AFM Kamal Chowdhury) or stefano_galelli@sutd.edu.sg (Stefano Galelli).

+# License
+PowNet-Thailand and the data are released under the MIT license.

 # Acknowledgment
 PowNet-Thailand development is supported by Singapore's Ministry of Education (MoE) through the Tier 2 project “Linking water availability to hydropower supply – an engineering systems approach” (Award No. MOE2017-T2-1-143).